prometheus-protocol/.github/profile/README.md

 1.  **Secure Identity & Authorization:** A full-featured, on-chain **OAuth 2.1 provider** serves as the robust foundation for any application requiring standards-based authentication.
 2.  **Verifiable Trust & Discovery:** A high-assurance **App Store and Software Supply Chain Hub** that combines a versioned registry (ICRC-118), an audit bounty marketplace (ICRC-127), and an on-chain endorsement ledger (ICRC-126).
-3.  **Direct & Efficient Payments:** An integrated **ICRC-2 allowance system** empowers users to grant services direct, metered access to tokens, enabling a new wave of monetizable applications.
+3.  **Direct & Efficient Payments:** An integrated **ICRC-2 allowance system** empowers users to grant services direct, metered access to tokens (like USDC), enabling a new wave of monetizable applications.

 By combining these layers, Prometheus provides the foundational infrastructure for a new generation of decentralized applications and the emerging AI agent economy.